Skip to main content

 What the Bill says: The Bill would severely restrict employers’ ability to use fire and rehire to change terms and conditions.
 It would make any dismissal automatically unfair where the reason for dismissal is that the employee did not agree to the employer’s attempt to vary their terms and conditions of employment, or because they intended to employ another person on varied terms to carry out substantially the same role.
 The Bill provides a limited qualified exception for employers acting in response to financial difficulties affecting their ability to carry on business as a going concern.

-It appears that the government intends to introduce new regulations governing the consultation processes which financially-distressed employers must follow in relation to fire and rehire.
+Finally, it appears that the government intends to introduce new regulations governing the consultation processes which financially-distressed employers must follow in relation to fire and rehire.
 It‘s unclear whether the government proposes to amend or replace the new Code of Practice, which Labour previously criticised as ‘inadequate’.

 Read more: